mila-iqia/mila-docs/docs/Userguide_containers.rst

    $ ls $SCRATCH/exp
    file

 You can use multiple containers in a single job, but you have to be careful about the memory and CPU limits of the job.

 GPU
 ---

-To use a GPU you need to a GPU job and then use the ``--device nvidia.com/gpu=all`` for all GPUs allocated to the job or ``--device nvidia.com/gpu=n`` where n is the gpu you want in the container, starting at 0.
+To use a GPU in a container, you need to a GPU job and then use ``--device nvidia.com/gpu=all`` to make all GPUs allocated available in the container or ``--device nvidia.com/gpu=N`` where `N` is the gpu index you want in the container, starting at 0.

 .. code-block:: bash